 Survey Research Office

 The Survey Research Office (SRO), located within the Center for State and Policy Leadership at the University of Illinois Springfield, has a long history of providing applied research services to a diverse range of clients including state and local governmental agencies, nonprofit organizations, and businesses.
 The office has particular strengths in all aspects of survey research (from questionnaire design to analysis), conducting focus groups and in-depth interviews, and program evaluation.
-Some of our current and previous clients include Hospital Sisters Health Systems, Memorial Medical Center, the American Lung Association, the City of Springfield, the Illinois Department of Public Health, and The Illinois Department of Transportation.
+Some of our current and previous clients include Hospital Sisters Health Systems, Memorial Medical Center, the American Lung Association, the City of Springfield, the Greater Sangamon County Chamber of Commerce, the United Way of Central Illinois, The Community Foundation for the Land of Lincoln, the Illinois Department of Public Health, and The Illinois Department of Transportation.
 We invite you to learn more about our research and services by contacting us.

 We are currently collecting telephone survey responses for the 2020 Illinois Behavioral Risk Factor Surveillance System Survey for the Illinois Department of Public Health.
 This survey asks questions about personal health.
 We understand that some people have received a similar sounding call that is a scam.
 The Survey Research Office never asks for financial information, insurance ID numbers, or social security numbers.
 The only personal information we may request is a first name to ask for if a person asks us to call them back at a later time.
 Even then, the name is never attached to the actual responses provided.
 If you get a call from someone and wish to verify the credibility of the survey you can always ask to speak to a supervisor or call the Survey Research Office directly at (217) 206-6591.

 For more information about the Illinois Behavioral Risk Factor Surveillance System Survey for the Illinois Department of Public Health please click here.